 Intangible assets are recognised at cost.
-Standard software is amortised over three years using the straight-line method, with the amortisation charges recognised in the surplus or deficit.
+Standard software is amortised over three years using the straight-line method.
 Other intangible assets with an amortisation period required to be determined individually are amortised over their estimated useful life using the straight-line method.